 - Take the plant out of the pot.
 Yes, the entire plant.

 - Lay down the plant flat on a hard surface.
 You’re going to do some plant surgery!

 - Remove all the dirt and soil so you can work on a clean plant.

-- Using sharp scissors (or a knife), slice the rhizome through the middle to divide the plants.
+- Using sharp scissors (or a sharp knife), slice the rhizome through the middle to divide the plants.
 The rhizome is the underground stem that produces the root and the root system.
-Now you have several divided plants, each complete with a rhizome and roots.
+Now you have several divided snake plant cuttings, each complete with a rhizome and roots.

 - Prepare new pots by filling them with free-draining soil mix.
 The ideal mix is cactus soil, palm, and citrus.

 - Plant each divided clump/plant into the mix.

 - When the soil mix is completely dry, water it again.

 If you want to retain the look of the original plant (like if you have a variegated snake plant), this is the method to use.
 Watch new plants grow with identical designs and colors.
 The end result is rewarding as you will grow beautiful snake plants for your home or to give as presents.